open/close all folders

 - Each generation is released with new legendary Pokemon, which are meant to be one-of-a-kind and incredibly rare.
-At last count, there are 52 of them, with fourteen of them being released in Gen IV alone.
+At last count, there are around fifty-four of them, with fourteen of them being released in Gen IV alone.

 - This will also lead to a meta-example: Every single player knows where every legendary is, knows it's a Game Breaker, and (ab)uses it.
 So it's entirely possible to have a four-player Mewtwo and Mewtwo vs. Mewtwo and Mewtwo match.